ds300/lazyrepo/README.md

 And also as a dev dependency for your project

-- `pnpm install lazyrepo --save-dev`
+- `pnpm install lazyrepo --workspace-root --save-dev`
 - `yarn add lazyrepo --dev`
 - `npm install lazyrepo --save-dev`